techidaily/site-facebook/source/_posts/cut-off-social-buttons-on-fb-nostalgia-feature.md

  Journalist Julia MacFarlane, for instance, got an unpleasant reminder of one of the scarring experiences in her life:

  Renowned web developer Eric Meyer went through a horrible year after his daughter died.
 He didn't want to recap the pain.
 But Facebook sent him a popup notification in his timeline that showed his daughter's face surrounded by illustrations of dancing people and balloons.
-Meyer[wrote on his blog](http://meyerweb.com/eric/thoughts/2014/12/24/inadvertent-algorithmic-cruelty/) :
+Meyer [wrote on his blog](http://meyerweb.com/eric/thoughts/2014/12/24/inadvertent-algorithmic-cruelty/) :

 > Those of us who lived through the death of loved ones, or spent extended time in the hospital, or were hit by divorce or losing a job or any one of a hundred crises, we might not want another look at this past year.
 To show me Rebecca's face and say "Here's what your year looked like!" is jarring.
 It feels wrong, and coming from an actual person, it would be wrong.
 Coming from code, it's just unfortunate.
 These are hard, hard problems.
 It isn't easy to programmatically figure out if a picture has a ton of Likes because it's hilarious, astounding, or heartbreaking.